TypeScript

 writeStatus(writeId, options?) | Promise<WriteStatusResult> | Poll the status of an async write |

-read(query, options?) | Promise<ReadResult> | Query the instance in natural language |
+read(query, options?) | Promise<ReadResult> | Query the instance in natural language. options accepts readMode and traceId. |

 extract(text, options?) | Promise<ExtractResult> | Extract objects without writing them |